 Here are the Things You May Need:

-- You may need additional equipment to reach the swarm.
+Additional equipment may be needed to reach the swarm.

 When you capture the swarm, you will need to bump or brush them into a NUC box in order to transfer them into a hive.
 This will create stress within the swarm and if they are not transfered into their destination shortly, they may cook themselves.
 Before you set out to capture the swarm, have your hive setup so that you may transfer it over easily.